Disappearance of Ruth Wilson: Disappearance

-Aftermath
+Investigation and aftermath

 Wilson's family became concerned when Wilson did not return home that evening and they had discovered from her school that she had not attended classes that day.
 They telephoned the police, and using information from the taxi driver who dropped Ruth on Box Hill reported fairly early on, local police officers conducted a search of the immediate area.

 That night Surrey Police organised a more extensive search for Wilson with a helicopter, police dogs and heat-seeking equipment.
 They searched the Box Hill area but found no solid clues as to her whereabouts.
 It was subsequently discovered that she frequently went to Box Hill after school.
 She was also concerned about her performance at school and had kept a school report from her father and stepmother that weekend.

 On 29 November, the flowers ordered by Wilson were delivered to her stepmother Karen.
 The flowers were described by Ian Wilson as ‘an expensive bouquet’ in subsequent reports.
 There was no note attached to the flowers.
 Wilson's friend Mair interpreted this gesture as 'sticking two fingers up' to her stepmother.

 On 1 December, as reported in The Times newspaper (29 December 1995), police found three notes hidden under a bush in the undergrowth at the top edge of Betchworth Quarry on Box Hill.
 The notes amounted to farewells to her father, stepmother, her best friend and a teenage boy she knew.
 Nearby were found empty packets of paracetamol tablets and a half-empty bottle of Vermouth.